Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer.md

     See the full list of [AppsFlyer properties that are supported by Amplitude](#supported-appsflyer-properties).

 3. (optional) In **Select additional properties**, select any more event and user properties you want to send to AppsFlyer.
 If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to AppsFlyer as [AppsFlyer event values](https://dev.appsflyer.com/hc/reference/post_s2s_inappevent).
+These properties are sent to AppsFlyer as [AppsFlyer event values](https://dev.appsflyer.com/hc/reference/post_s2s_inappevent). _Transformed event properties and transformed user properties aren't supported._

 ### Enable sync